 - Is the placement correct?: Tag Assistant will warn you when the code is found outside of the <head> tag or when there’s nonstandard implementation, which can leave room for lost data.

 - Are there errors that could be interfering with proper tracking?: Google Tag Assistant lets you know when there are issues that could cause a loss in tracking.
 Is the tracking snippet on every page?
-Do a manual check on the pages where you’ve noticed an usual dip or set up a crawl to search for the snippet on every page.
+Do a manual check on the pages where you’ve noticed a an usual dip or set up a crawl to search for the snippet on every page.
 (Our preferred crawler at Workshop Digital is Screaming Frog.)

 - No urgent need to update tracking: